How to Plant, Grow, and Care for Woody Plants: Deciduous Trees, Shrubs, and Vines

 Stake young single-stemmed trees at planting.
 This prevents wind damage that may break young roots.
 Remove stakes after 2-3 years.

 Cut back any damaged shoots at planting.
 For established specimens, prune out dead, diseased branches and branches that rub together.
 Cut out understock growth on budded or grafted specimens.
 Formative pruning to maintain a desired shape is best undertaken during the dormant season.
-Prune early spring flowering shrubs that flower on the previous season's wood shortly after they bloom (i.e. Forsythia, Deutzia).
-Prune later summer-blooming and fall-blooming shrubs that bloom on the current year's growth in early spring (ie. Hibiscus).
+Prune early spring flowering shrubs that flower on the previous season's wood shortly after they bloom (such as Deutzia).
+Prune later summer-blooming and fall-blooming shrubs that bloom on the current year's growth in early spring (such as woody Hibiscus).
 Fall-planted trees and shrubs should not be pruned until the following spring.